How Often Should You Run Employee Surveys?

 But that doesn’t mean they’re abandoning surveys altogether.
 In fact, it’s quite the opposite.

-The very same Gartner report found that of organizations who AREN'T using annual surveys—64 percent use pulse surveys to measure employee sentiment.
+The very same Gartner report found that of organizations that aren’t using annual surveys, 64% are using pulse surveys to measure employee sentiment.

 Annual employee surveys are an essential component in any employee engagement initiative.

 1. Annual surveys tend to be long and cumbersome

 This is part of the reason why response rates often fall below 50 percent at the average organization.
 In large part, that’s because they take a lot of time — which employees simply don’t have to spare in one fell swoop.